 Five nurses at the former South Peninsula Hospital filed a lawsuit at the Homer District Court alleging that they were fired from their jobs due to age discrimination.
-All the nurses were aged over 50, and they termed their sacking as an attempt to replaced old employees with younger, less experienced, and cheaper staff.
+All the nurses were aged over 50, and they termed their sacking as an attempt to replace old employees with younger, less experienced, and cheaper staff.
 This is even though they were all highly qualified.

 In the healthcare industry, ageism is mostly based on productivity concerns.
 When you get older, people believe that you

 Atlas Energy LLC will pay $85,000 in an ageism-related suit against it by the U.S. Equal Employment Opportunity Commission (EEOC).
-The lawsuit was filed on behalf of a production foreman aged 52 and over 20 years of experience who a young superintendent sacked.
+The lawsuit was filed on behalf of a production foreman aged 52 with over 20 years of experience who a young superintendent sacked.

 Conclusion: Industries with the most ageism

-All industries have ageism, however, there are some industries where ageism is the most rampant.
+All industries have ageism, however, there are some industries where ageism is most rampant.
 Generally, the newest industries will have the youngest workers, making ageism more prevalent.